innerpixel/local-dev-setupidea/docs/email-setup.md

 unset smtp_pass
 set ssl_starttls = no
 set ssl_force_tls = no

+## IMAP Server Configuration

+The IMAP server (Dovecot) is configured to listen on:

+### Secure IMAP (IMAPS)
+- Port: 993
+- Security: SSL/TLS
+- Available on: All interfaces (IPv4 and IPv6)

+### Standard IMAP with STARTTLS
+- Port: 143
+- Security: STARTTLS
+- Available on: All interfaces (IPv4 and IPv6)

+### Client Configuration
+For email clients, use these settings:
+- Server: local-dev.test
+- Username: zero-innerpixel
+- Choose either:
+  - Port 993 with SSL/TLS (recommended)
+  - Port 143 with STARTTLS

 # Alias settings for consistent domain usage
 alias zero-innerpixel zero-innerpixel <zero-innerpixel@local-dev.test>